opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 # ML ranking core concepts

-This guidebook is intended for OpenSearch developers and data scientist who are interested in adding machine learning (ML) ranking capabilities to their OpenSearch system.
+This guide is intended for OpenSearch developers and data scientist who are interested in adding machine learning (ML) ranking capabilities to their OpenSearch system.

 ## What is learning to rank?